 A values-based business intrinsically starts with doing what you love.

-Not because it’s hip these days, but because your business is a reflection of who you are, not the opposite.
+Not because it’s hip these days, but because your business is a reflection of who you are, including what you love doing.

-My business is based on me doing what I love doing: studying, enjoying life while I reflect on it and write about, and learning about people.
+My business is based on me doing what I love doing: studying, living life while I reflect on it and write about it, and learning about people and strategies.